Nutritional Psychology Programs and Education

 NP Culinary Cooking Skills for Children

 Research is demonstrating the importance of teaching children and adolescents cooking skills.
-Better cooking skills lead to better cooking skills self-efficacy, behavioral change, and healthier outcomes (see the cooking studies in the CNP Parent Resource Library).
+Better cooking skills lead to better self-efficacy, behavioral change, and healthier outcomes (see the cooking studies in the CNP Parent Resource Library).
 These courses provide basic cooking skills for children, and teach them how these skills can be used to improve the way they feel.

 CNP believes that all mental health professionals can benefit from understanding the basic principles of Nutritional Psychology.
 Providing education in NP curriculum will help accomplish this goal.